 MOST BEAUTIFUL PLACES IN PERU TO VISIT

-Find out about the best places to visit in Peru!
-Peru is so rich in stunning places that it is almost impossible to see them all – so here is a list of the very best places to visit + some important travel information for Peru.
+Peru is an amazing country filled with a variety of deserts, cities, mountains, and rainforests.
+Peru is so rich in stunning places that it is almost impossible to see them all – so here is a list of the best places to visit in Peru + some important travel information.

 This post was written by Cassandra.

 Important Travel Information for Peru

-Find a quick pre-travel guide with the most important travel information for Peru.
+Find a quick pre-travel guide with the most important travel information before talking about the most unique places in Peru.

-Do not drink the tap water- drink bottled water only!
+- Do not drink tap water- drink bottled water only!

 - Although coca tea and leaves are common here (and do help with altitude sickness), remember you cannot bring any home with you, and if drug tested shortly after, you will show positive for cocaine.